Simply click on the photo to get more information on the respective Windhoek hotel, self-catering establishment or lodge and to make a reservation.

 DAAN VILJOEN GAME RESERVE - ±20 km from Windhoek for those who prefer self-catering (self-contained) accommodation.

 AREBBUSH offers self-catering accommodation in Windhoek is the natural choice for families on self-drive holidays.
 The Arebbush lodge is just south of Windhoek's CBD.

 MONTEIRO offers very comfortable self-catering (self-contained) accommodation 10 km south of the capital.
 Monteiro is perfect for families who want to visit Windhoek as part of a Namibia holiday.

 Windhoek - Capital of Namibia

-Windhoek is the capital of Namibia and is more or less in the centre of the country.
-Windhoek is named after a farm in the Western Cape.
-The name means "wind corner".
-However, the original name was Winterhoek which means "winter corner".
+Windhoek is the capital of Namibia and is located in the center of the country.
+Windhoek - meaning ‘wind corner’, is named after a farm in the Western Cape, but originally the name was Winterhoek - ‘winter corner’.

+Windhoek is Namibia’s fastest growing town and the only real city in this vast country.
+The hills of the Khomas Highlands surround the city.
 Built on the floor and up the slopes of foothills and the sides of the valley, Windhoek has a pleasant range of elevation.
-There are viewsites, and the variety of suburban locations gives the city an attractive diversity of appearance.
+There are viewpoints, and the variety of suburban locations gives the city an attractive diversity of appearance.